Delbarton School: Arts programs

 Delbarton's Abbey Players produce three theatrical productions yearly: a fall play, a winter musical and a spring 'One Act' production featuring student written and directed plays.
 The productions attract participants from neighboring schools.

 Delbarton has a range of instrumental ensembles, including a Wind Ensemble, Jazz Band, Abbey Orchestra, and Percussion Ensemble.

 There are several a cappella and vocal ensembles.
 The group Schola Cantorum, commonly referred to as 'Schola,' is Delbarton's flagship chorus and features about 40 Delbarton students of all grades.
 Schola was founded by Dr. Roy Horton.
 The group performs all year in school concerts and at school masses.
 Schola Cantorum has performed across the United States and Europe.
 During the Summer of 2007 the Delbarton Schola Cantorum performed throughout Italy and in a Vatican mass service.
 Schola has also toured England, Ireland, and Scotland.
 The Benedictones is an a cappella group focusing primarily on pop classics and barbershop songs and is led by Mr. David Blazier, who inspired the group's formation in 2005.
 Gothicappella is led by Rev. Carol Horton and focuses primarily on music written before 1500.
 Gothicappella selections include plainsong and Gregorian chant, as well as other lesser-known songs.

-On October 19, 2006, Delbarton officially opened its brand new Fine Arts Center.
+On October 19, 2006, Delbarton officially opened its Fine Arts Center, which was constructed at a cost of $20 million.
 The arts and music departments were formerly housed in the school's historic "Old Main" building.
 The new 36000 sqft building includes a 622-person theater, several art studios, and rehearsal spaces for Delbarton's many musical groups.
-The school broke ground on the site during the Summer of 2005 and ended construction in the Fall of 2006.
-It represents a capital investment of more than $20 million USD.
+The school broke ground on the site during the Summer of 2005.
 After-school music lessons (voice lessons, various instruments) are also offered in the facility.

 The Abbey Church also houses a pipe organ which was rebuilt in 2012.
 The space is known for its acoustic qualities.